 Some candidates use an aligned left structure similar to a cover letter.
 A justified structure would make your resume cleaner and more organized.

 As far as length is concerned, ideally you should not go past two pages.
-Recruiters will only scan the resume because they have to go through hundreds more within the day.
-But at the same time, this could be your only chance.
-You should put in all the valuable information but do your best to stay within two pages.
+Recruiters (or potentially a computer) will only scan the resume because they have to go through hundreds more within the day.
+You should include all the valuable information you need to, but do your best to stay within two pages.

 Structure and Content